mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 Why has OAuth implmented the flow with the authorization code?
-Many OAuth providers do not support the Implicit flow for web apps because it’s potentially insecure and only offer the Authorization code flow, so that’s what Auth.js is doing.
+Many OAuth providers do not support the Implicit flow for web apps because it’s potentially unsafe and only offer the Authorization code flow, so that’s what Auth.js is doing.

 ## Gotcha 5: you should “create” a separate “app” with each OAuth provider for every deployment environment